xxxfrankla/mae/docs/index.md

 | ImageNet LoRA | ImageNet | 1.28M (1.13%) | 94.19% | +45.29 pp | +37.14 pp |
 | Anime LoRA | Anime | 1.28M (1.13%) | **95.93%** | +47.03 pp | +38.88 pp |

-Key takeaways:
+Key takeaways from both charts:
-- Lightweight LoRA adapters on ImageNet-pretrained MAE already hit 94%+ accuracy.
+- The ablation bars show a clean narrative: we start below the red 50% baseline when training from scratch, cross 57% with a simple ImageNet linear probe, and immediately exceed the 90% target once we introduce LoRA adapters.
-- Domain-matched LoRA (finetuning on anime data) gives an extra +1.7 pp.
+- The dashboard decomposes why: pretraining alone gives a +45 pp boost, LoRA adaptation adds another +37 pp, and domain-matching the LoRA weights supplies the final +1.7 pp that pushes accuracy to **95.93%**.
-- These results directly informed the final presentation narrative; charts above are exported from the slide deck.
+- These visualizations anchor the final presentation and demonstrate that lightweight adapters, not full fine-tunes, achieve the best trade-off between accuracy and parameter efficiency for anime faces.

 ### Semantic Masking Outlook
 - **Attention-guided (S1):** DINO attention overlays show that warm patches align